GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Related Work

 {\textit{2) Data Heterogeneity Mitigation.}} Research efforts to mitigate data heterogeneity in distributed learning predominantly focus on FL, with two major research directions: {model aggregation optimization}, which aims to reduce update bias in model aggregation, and {data-adaptive personalization}, which seeks to tailor models to individual devices’ data distributions instead of forcing a single global model to fit all.
 For \textit{model aggregation optimization}, Shi~\textit{et al.}~\cite{shi2025fedawa} proposed FedAWA that adaptively adjusts aggregation weights based on the direction of client model updates, eliminating the need for additional data and thereby enhancing both the stability and generalization of the global model.
 Karimireddy~\textit{et al.}~\cite{karimireddy2020scaffold} developed SCAFFOLD that controls variance reduction in model aggregation to reduce client-drift, thus achieving model convergence with fewer communication rounds.
 Deng~\textit{et al.}~\cite{deng2024fedasa} proposed a cell-wise shared model layer selection to adaptively construct the shared architecture across devices, followed by a cell-based aggregation strategy tailored to device-specific architectures.
 For \textit{data-adaptive personalization}, Wu~\textit{et al.}~\cite{wu2024fedcache} devised FedCache that reserves a server-side knowledge cache for fetching personalized knowledge from the samples with similar hashes and then employs ensemble distillation to personalize local models for local bias mitigation.
 Hu~\textit{et al.}~\cite{hu2025faster} designed a clustered data sharing FL framework that selectively shares partial data from cluster heads to trusted associates via sidelink multicasting to mitigate data heterogeneity.
 Wang~\textit{et al.}~\cite{wang2023towards} proposed pFedHR, which generates diverse personalized models and applies model reassembly to alleviate the adverse effects of data heterogeneity.

 While the above frameworks have demonstrated effectiveness under data heterogeneity, they typically rely on full model aggregation and frequent global synchronization, which is inherently incompatible with the PSL that eliminates client-side aggregation via model partitioning.
-As a result, the design of PSL tailored to data heterogeneity is still void.
+Recent studies have addressed data heterogeneity in Split Learning (SL).
+For example, GPSL~\cite{kohankhaki2025parallel} reduces the impact of non-IID data using a global sampling strategy to balance data distributions, while FSL-SAGE~\cite{nair2025fsl} accelerates federated split learning through smashed activation gradient estimation.
+However, these methods either require specific client-side data sampling rules or depend on client-side model aggregation to correct data biases.
+In contrast, \name differs by regularizing the local loss in aggregation-free PSL.
+Instead of changing data distributions or relying on client-side synchronization, GAPSL corrects the update direction by dynamically aligning inter-device gradients during backpropagation.
+This directional constraint filters out conflicting updates to ensure stable convergence.